-In preparing this plan, the Service reviewed other local, regional, and national plans that pertain to the wildlife and habitats of Nestucca Bay NWR (see Chapter 1).
+In preparing this plan, the Service reviewed other local, regional, and national plans that pertain to the wildlife and habitats of Siletz Bay NWR (see Chapter 1).
 The Service also sought input from Oregon State conservation agencies, non-governmental organizations, and the general public.
 The refuge purposes, as stated in the enabling legislation for each refuge (see Chapter 1), were carefully reviewed as was the Refuge's contribution to maintenance of BIDEH (Appendix E) within the ecoregion.
 As a result of this information gathering and review process, a comprehensive list of potential ROCs was developed.
-From this list, those species and habitats that are most representative of refuge purposes and habitats, BIDEH, as well as other FWS and ecosystem priorities, were chosen as ROCs (habitat types) and focal resources (plant and animal species).
-Habitats selected as ROCs include: (1) Lowland Pastures, (2) Upland Prairie and Mixed Upland Grasslands (North Pacific Hypermaritime Shrub and Herbaceous Headland), (3) Upland Forests (North Pacific Hypermaritime Sitka Spruce Forest), (4) Estuarine Habitats (Temperate Pacific Tidal Salt and Brackish Marsh, Temperate Pacific Intertidal Mudflat, and North Pacific Intertidal Freshwater Wetland), (5) Freshwater Habitats (Temperate Pacific Freshwater Emergent Marsh and North Pacific Bog and Fen), (6) Forested Wetland and Stream-Riparian Habitat (North Pacific Hardwood-Conifer Swamp, North Pacific Intertidal Freshwater Wetland, North Pacific Lowland Riparian Forest and Shrubland).
+From this list, those species and habitats that are most representative of refuge purposes and priority habitats, BIDEH, as well as other FWS and ecosystem priorities, were chosen as ROCs (habitat types) and focal resources (plant and animal species).
+Habitats selected as ROCs include: (1) Upland Forests (North Pacific Hypermaritime Sitka Spruce Forest), (2) Estuarine Habitats (Temperate Pacific Tidal Salt and Brackish Marsh, Temperate Pacific Intertidal Mudflat, and North Pacific Intertidal Freshwater Wetland), and (3) Forested Wetland and Stream-Riparian Habitat (North Pacific Hardwood-Conifer Swamp, North Pacific Intertidal Freshwater Wetland, North Pacific Lowland Riparian Forest and Shrubland).
 Vegetation type descriptions according to the International Terrestrial Ecological System Classification under development by NatureServe and its natural heritage program members (Comer et al. 2003, NatureServe 2012) are listed in parentheses.

 Priority resources of concern and focal resources consist of habitats and species whose conservation and enhancement will guide refuge management into the future.
 Potential management actions will be evaluated on their effectiveness in achieving refuge goals and objectives for the priority resources of concern.
-However, many native species that are present on the refuges will also benefit.
+However, many native species that are present on the Refuge will also benefit.
 They are referred to here as other benefiting species.
-See Appendix E for a completed list of priority resources of concern, focal resources and other benefiting species.
+See Appendix E for a completed list of priority resources of concern, focal resources, and other benefiting species.